Joint Continuous and Discrete Model Selection via Submodularity: Submodular Functions on Lattices

 When working with the lattice $(\mathbb{R}^n,\leqone)$, a function $f:\mathbb{R}^n\rightarrow\mathbb{R}$ is submodular when:

 where the maximum and minimum operations are performed element-wise, as expressed in \eqref{eq:rn_join} and \eqref{eq:rn_meet}.
-When $f$ is twice differentiable, submodularity on $\mathbb{R}^n$ is equivalent (see, e.g. \cite{topkis1998supermodularity,bach2019submodular}) to the condition:
+When $f$ is twice differentiable, submodularity on $\mathbb{R}^n$ is equivalent (see \cite{topkis1998supermodularity,bach2019submodular}) to the condition:

 Perhaps surprisingly, the guarantees associated with submodular set function optimization extend to functions that are submodular on $\mathbb{R}^n$.
-In particular, submodular functions on $\mathbb{R}^n$ can be minimized up to arbitrary precision in polynomial time (see \cite{bach2019submodular}), and can be approximately maximized with constant-factor approximation ratios, as shown in \cite{bian2016guaranteed,bian2017non}.
+In particular, submodular functions on $\mathbb{R}^n$ can be minimized over a bounded sublattice in polynomial time (see \cite{bach2019submodular}), and can be approximately maximized with constant-factor approximation ratios \cite{bian2016guaranteed,bian2017non}.